Cutting-edge research on sustainability

 News

-From fall 2024, TRA Sustainable Futures and the Cluster of Excellence PhenoRob will jointly offer the "Public Interdisciplinary Lecture Series" (PILS).
-An overview of the upcoming lectures can be found here.
+Since fall 2024, TRA Sustainable Futures and the Cluster of Excellence PhenoRob jointly offer the "Public Interdisciplinary Lecture Series" (PILS).
+An overview of the upcoming lectures can be found here10.

-The 'Innovation for Planetary Health' symposium on March 19, 2024 marked the opening of the Hertz Professorship of Prof. Dr. Ina Danquah at the University of Bonn.
+The 'Innovation for Planetary Health' symposium11 on March 19, 2024 marked the opening of the Hertz Professorship of Prof. Dr. Ina Danquah at the University of Bonn.
 A report on the symposium can be found here.
+12

 TRA² - Transdisciplinary Research Prize: A joint call by the TRAs to fund highly innovative transdisciplinary research projects.
 Deadline was April 7, 2024.
-You can find more information here.
+You can find more information here.13

 Missed a presentation from our lecture series "Innovation Pathways to Sustainability"?
-Videos of the presentations are available for viewing here, even after the event.
+Videos of the presentations are available for viewing here14, even after the event.

 Members

-The TRA Sustainable Futures currently has more than 220 members whose research is focused on the five priority themes of TRA Sustainable Futures.
+The TRA Sustainable Futures currently has more than 220 members whose research is focused on the four priority areas of TRA Sustainable Futures.

 Become a member of TRA Sustainable Futures!